 - provides the tools and infrastructure to enable a content provider to encrypt their content, and

-- build an ecosystem around the encrypted content so that the content provider can control who/what can decrypt and consume their content.
+- build an ecosystem around the encrypted content so the provider can control who/what can decrypt and consume their content.

 In the previous article of the series, we saw Ram and Shyam sending coded messages to each other.
 At the same time, Hari maintained the codebooks and decided who got to read/write the notes – remember?

-Now, let’s take this simple system and replace it with the technology needed to secure and distribute video.
+Now, let’s replace this simple system with the technology needed to secure and distribute video.
 What do we get?

 Let’s describe what we have here.
 There is a movie that we want to send to an authenticated user securely.